zio/zio-http/docs/dsl/cookies.md

 title: Cookies
 ---

 **ZIO HTTP** has special support for Cookie headers using the `Cookie` Domain to add and invalidate cookies.
 Adding a cookie will generate the correct [Set-Cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) headers

+## Request Cookie

-## Create a Request Cookie
+### Creating a Request Cookie

 A request cookie consists of `name` and `content` and can be created with `Cookie.Request`: